 1. The Best Way to Unstuck Frozen Bike Pedals?
 Use a Longer Wrench

 Do you remember an idea they called leverage back from your high school physics classes?
-I once read about some crazy scientist that claimed they could move the Earth if only they could get a long enough lever.
+I once read about a crazy scientist that claimed they could move the Earth if only they could get a long enough lever.

 But you’re not trying to move Mother Earth.
 You’re performing a far less demanding task — breaking the bond that keeps your pedals stuck.
 And it’s time to put that knowledge to work and get your stuck pedals to come off.

 I can hear you saying you don’t have the equipment needed to lengthen your wrench.
 But you know what?
-You don’t need any fancy tool.
+You don’t need any fancy tools.
 All you need to do is buy some pipe at your local hardware store and fit it over your wrench’s handle.
 I’ve done this, and it works.

 Using a longer wrench is in most situations the best way to make a stuck bike pedal budge.
 Leverage is a powerful force.
 Leverage can make you insanely wealthy, and it can also help you solve stuck pedals.